diegojromerolopez/babik/README.md

 Code quality is poor.
 Comment all with yard and increase code maintainability and improve its structure.

+This project must follow Rubocop directives and pass Reek checks.

 ### Make a babik-test project

 Make a repository with the test schema to check the library is really working.